 Drug Crime Topics

-If you have been arrested or formally charged with a drug related crime you need to hire an expert drug charges defense lawyer.
+If you have been arrested or find yourself facing drug crime charges you need to hire an expert defense lawyer.
 Call us at 770-956-1400 to arrange time to discuss your situation and get answers to your questions.